How to encrypt or password protect USB flash drive on Mac?

 This article will introduce two solutions to encrypt USB flash drive on macOS Big Sur, Catalina, Mojave and High Sierra.

-Option 1: Encrypt USB flash drive with BitLocker on Mac
+Option 1: Using BitLocker to encrypt a USB drive on Mac

 Truecrypt is not secure.
 With GDPR (General Data Protection Regulation) now in full force, we have to make our drives being encrypted.